The Science Behind Double Glazing

 What do penguins have to do with double glazing?

 In 1939, the Byrd research expedition to Antarctica featured heavily in American newspapers.
-The articles all fixated on one design feature that allowed researchers to
+The articles all fixated on one design feature that allowed researchers to study penguins in their natural habitat: double glazing.

 Double glazing wouldn’t become popular in Australia for nearly half a century.
 Maybe it would have been a different story if penguins were roaming the streets.